crmcog/sf-cog/docs/admin-guide/30-deep-dive-business-layer.md

 A few interesting points about lookups -

-- They don't support roll-up and automatic sharing
+- They don't support roll-up
+- Related records are not automatically shared (or 'unshared') based on parent
 - Deleting fields in a relationship is more tricky.
 You can choose how system should treat deletes -
   - `Clear the value of this field`: Deleting parent can clear parent from detail
   - `Don't allow deletion of the lookup record that's part of a lookup relationship`: Do not allow deletion of parent if detail is present